 1) Any NIRSpec modes that use MSATA target acquisition will not need to have TA fully defined at the time of submission, since MSATA depends on the assigned orient, which is only available after the observation is accepted and assigned a place in the Long Range Plan.
 See NIRSpec MOS Observing Process for details.

-2) Some NIRSpec templates offer the option to skip target acquisition.
+2) All NIRSpec science templates offer the option to skip target acquisition.
 If the selected option is VERIFY_ONLY, a science pointing verification image can be specified; if the selected option is NONE, no verification image is taken.

 Calculating target acquisition exposure specifications